AI at CU Anschutz

 • Prioritize ethical guidelines, fairness, openness, and privacy laws.

 • Ensuring data protection is our top priority.
-These tools are currently approved for use with public and confidential data, as defined in the university’s data classification system.
-Do not input highly confidential data into these AI tools.
+Most of these tools are currently approved for use with public and confidential data, as defined in the university’s data classification system.
+Copilot for Microsoft 365 is the only approved Copilot AI tool for use with highly confidential data.

 Faculty and staff can harness the power of AI in various ways to streamline processes and improve productivity.
 One of the most effective ways to use these approved Generative AI tools is to create clear and concise prompts, called prompt engineering.
 Prompt engineering involves crafting effective input prompts to guide the model’s responses.